 The following technical standards outline reasonable expectations of a student in a nursing program for the performance of common nursing functions.
-Students enrolled in the baccalaureate program at BCHS must exhibit and acknowledge having the abilities and skills according to the standards below.
+Students enrolled in the baccalaureate program at Baptist College must exhibit and acknowledge having the abilities and skills according to the standards below.

 Communication Ability to communicate with a wide variety of people and the ability to be easily understood.
 Reading, writing, recording, and documenting patient information required.

-Congruent with the mission of Baptist College of Health Sciences (BCHS), the nursing faculty is committed to preparing professional nurses at the baccalaureate level for the diverse practice environment of the twenty-first century.
+Congruent with the mission of Baptist Memorial College of Health Science (Baptist College), the nursing faculty are committed to preparing professional nurses at the baccalaureate level for the diverse practice environment.

-To fulfill its mission, the nursing faculty shares a commitment with the college to:
+To fulfill its mission, the nursing faculty shares a commitment with Baptist College to: